 While this requirement may seem obvious, many online advertisers fail to effectively drive views using organic traffic.
 It is crucial to include keywords in your ad copy to make sure Google shows your ad copy examples to the right people surfing the internet.

-The Best of the Best: 7 Ad Copy Examples that Really Work
+7 Ad Copy Examples that Really Work

 Here we discuss some advanced strategies and take a look at how successful marketers make use of them.